centreon/centreon-archived/doc/en/installation/from_centreon.rst

 The installation is finished, click on Finish.

-At this stage a publicity allows to know the latest Centreon .
-If your platform is connected to the Internet you have the latest information , if the information present in this version will be offered.
+At this stage, an ad informs you of the latest Centreon news/products .
+If your platform is connected to the Internet, you will receive the latest information.
+If not, the information of the current version will be displayed.

 .. image :: /images/user/aendinstall.png
    :align: center